 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>SecuraBit - Latest Comments in SecuraByte Episode 1: DNS Haiku</title><link>http://securabit.disqus.com/</link><description>Security oriented podcast.</description><language>en</language><lastBuildDate>Mon, 16 Feb 2009 09:00:22 -0000</lastBuildDate><item><title>Re: SecuraByte Episode 1: DNS Haiku</title><link>http://securabit.com/2008/07/22/securabyte-episode-1-dns-haiku/#comment-6304613</link><description>your site is on my favorites now</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">harry0309ac</dc:creator><pubDate>Mon, 16 Feb 2009 09:00:22 -0000</pubDate></item><item><title>Re: SecuraByte Episode 1: DNS Haiku</title><link>http://securabit.com/2008/07/22/securabyte-episode-1-dns-haiku/#comment-2225844</link><description>&lt;a href="http://www.milw0rm.com/exploits/6122" rel="nofollow"&gt;http://www.milw0rm.com/exploits/6122&lt;/a&gt;&lt;br&gt;&lt;br&gt;Exploit is out via MSF3 by downloading it from milw0rm's site.
-However it's said to be not as easy as it sounds and for IDS types it could be susceptible to many false positives as this is a rehash of an older DNS cache poisoning signature in which the threshold is revised to detect such activity.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Jay</dc:creator><pubDate>Thu, 24 Jul 2008 11:26:45 -0000</pubDate></item></channel></rss>
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>SecuraBit - Latest Comments in SecuraByte Episode 1: DNS Haiku</title><link>http://securabit.disqus.com/</link><description>Security oriented podcast.</description><atom:link href="https://securabit.disqus.com/securabyte_episode_1_dns_haiku/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Mon, 16 Feb 2009 09:00:22 -0000</lastBuildDate><item><title>Re: SecuraByte Episode 1: DNS Haiku</title><link>http://securabit.com/2008/07/22/securabyte-episode-1-dns-haiku/#comment-6304613</link><description>&lt;p&gt;your site is on my favorites now&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Fishing Vacation</dc:creator><pubDate>Mon, 16 Feb 2009 09:00:22 -0000</pubDate></item><item><title>Re: SecuraByte Episode 1: DNS Haiku</title><link>http://securabit.com/2008/07/22/securabyte-episode-1-dns-haiku/#comment-2225844</link><description>&lt;p&gt;&lt;a href="http://www.milw0rm.com/exploits/6122" rel="nofollow noopener" target="_blank" title="http://www.milw0rm.com/exploits/6122"&gt;http://www.milw0rm.com/expl...&lt;/a&gt;&lt;/p&gt;&lt;p&gt;Exploit is out via MSF3 by downloading it from milw0rm's site.
+However it's said to be not as easy as it sounds and for IDS types it could be susceptible to many false positives as this is a rehash of an older DNS cache poisoning signature in which the threshold is revised to detect such activity.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Jay</dc:creator><pubDate>Thu, 24 Jul 2008 11:26:45 -0000</pubDate></item></channel></rss>